Lemnian language: Classification

 Rix's Tyrsenian family is supported by a number of linguists such as Stefan Schumacher, Carlo De Simone, Norbert Oettinger, Simona Marchesini, or Rex E. Wallace.
 Common features between Etruscan, Raetic, and Lemnian have been observed in morphology, phonology, and syntax.
 On the other hand, few lexical correspondences are documented, at least partly due to the scanty number of Raetic and Lemnian texts and possibly to the early date at which the languages split.
 The Tyrsenian family (or Common Tyrrhenic) is often considered to be Paleo-European and to predate the arrival of Indo-European languages in southern Europe.

+As for the internal structure of the family, de Simone and Marchesini have proposed that Raetic was the first to separate from the common ancestor, displaying a more archaic linguistic stage, while Lemnian branched off later from a node closer to Etruscan.
+On this model the Raetic-Etruscan split is older than the Lemnian-Etruscan one, and Lemnian is genetically closer to Etruscan than Raetic is.
+Simon (2025) draws a further consequence from this arrangement: since Raetic is by far the most divergent of the three and must therefore have broken away considerably earlier, an Anatolian origin for the family would require either two distinct migrations from Anatolia, or a single one carried by speakers whose languages were already only remotely akin, for neither of which is there any evidence after the Neolithic period.
+An Italian origin for Lemnian requires no such assumptions.

+Rix had originally placed the split of Common Tyrrhenic in the last quarter of the 2nd millennium BC, but explicitly declined to locate the homeland of the proto-language, presenting two alternative scenarios as equally open: either the homeland lay in the northern Aegean, with speakers of proto-Etruscan and proto-Raetic migrating westward at the end of the 2nd millennium, or it lay in central Italy, with speakers of proto-Lemnian migrating eastward and proto-Raetic speakers northward.
+Later evidence, in particular the 2009 discovery of a new Tyrsenian inscription at Hephaistia and the archaeogenetic results published in 2021, led de Simone and Marchesini to revise the chronology of the split and to favour an expansion from Italy toward the Aegean.

 According to Dutch historian Luuk De Ligt, the Lemnian language could have arrived in the Aegean Sea during the Late Bronze Age, when Mycenaean rulers recruited groups of mercenaries from Sicily, Sardinia and various parts of the Italian peninsula.
+De Ligt's argument does not start from Lemnian itself, but from an Eteocretan inscription from Praisos in Crete, which he takes to be written in an Indo-European language of the Oscan-Umbrian branch of Italic, and from which he infers an Italian homeland for part of the Sea Peoples.